thrasher-corp/gocryptotrader/docs/CODING_GUIDELINES.md

 ### TestMain usage

-- TestMain must avoid API calls to keep the test footprint as minimal as possible unless there's a good case with commentary as to why it was done.
+- TestMain must avoid API calls, so that individual unit tests can run quickly.
+Use sync.Once or similar patterns to bootstrap common data without burdening all unit tests with the same overhaed.
+See `UpdatePairsOnce` for an example of this.

 ### Struct Naming